aidand94/aidand94-PPBF-Test/README.md

 This would give all the correct expected outputs.

 ### Workings
-I've also added some images with some quick dooles on a page that might give some more insight into my thought processes.
+I've also added some images with some quick doodles on a page that might give some more insight into my thought processes.

 You can also test the regex here: https://regexr.com/4fo1f Based on this Stack Overflow question https://stackoverflow.com/questions/25873636/regex-pattern-for-exactly-hhmmss-time-string